John Howland’s good luck: A Pilgrim ancestor

 The Mayflower landed on Cape Cod, and the colonists set up in the area around Plymouth, Massachusetts.
 John Howland was an indentured servant to John Carver, who became the new governor.
 The first hard winter, half the colonists perished.
 In the spring, local Indians helped the settlers to plant crops, and survive.

 John Howland married Elizabeth Howland, they celebrated fifty years together, both living to an old age (80) and (79).
-The Howlands had ten children, who had eighty-eight grandchildren, and many generations later, here we are.
+The Howlands had ten children, who had eighty-eight grandchildren.

 Exploring Plimoth Plantation and Plymouth town, visit two Howland houses.